Tuesday, 3 July 2018

 We had a lovely evening in our room, with the window wide open romantically onto the church.

-Starting with another round of showers, we set out our picnic on a towel on the bed, and as we ate we watched a World Cup football match, just for the pleasure of having a TV.
+Starting with another round of showers, we set out our picnic on a towel on the bed, and as we ate we watched a World Cup football match, just for the pleasure of having a television.

 I was so relieved that I was not still at the camping ground, and grateful to Keith for indulging my little weakness.